1- After reception, each application is checked in order to remove the following applications:

 - Each country can only receive maximum 3 EMJMD grants

-- According to their choices expressed in their application and their position in the final ranking, the consortium strives to distribute the students evenly over the two Y1 destinations (LAS, SLU) and the three Y2 destinations (UH, UPV and EgeU) to ensure harmonized student distribution over the consortium members
+- According to their choices expressed in their application and their position in the final ranking, the consortium strives to distribute the students evenly over the three Y1 destinations (ULS, SLU, MATE) and the four Y2 destinations (BOKU, UMIL, UPV and ULS) to ensure harmonized student distribution over the consortium members

-4- Candidates are then informed before mid-March if they have been offered a place with scholarship, a place without scholarship, a place on the reserve list, or if they have not been placed on the reserve list (non-selected).
+6- Candidates are then informed around mid-March if they have been offered a place with scholarship, a place without scholarship, a place on the reserve list, or if they have not been placed on the reserve list (non-selected).
 According to each of these options, candidates are requested to confirm their acceptance to the Consortium.

-If you want to appeal against the Consortium decision, the appeal procedure consists in writing to the emPLANT Executive Board within 7 days after receiving notification of your rejection mail.
-The emPLANT coordinator will prepare the response which will be submitted to the Executive Board for approval.
+If you want to appeal against the Consortium decision, the appeal procedure consists in writing to the emPLANT+ Executive Board within 7 days after receiving notification of your rejection mail, in using the emPLANT+ appeal form.
+The emPLANT+ coordinator will prepare the response which will be submitted to the Executive Board for approval.
 Before sending the response to the enquirer, the Coordinator might consult with the relevant EACEA staff.
 You will be notified in writing of the outcome of your appeal within 14 days after your appeal submission.

 The decision reached by the emPLANT+ Executive Board is final and not subject to further appeals